Vice President for Government Relations & Community Engagement

 Salmeron earned her degree in Sociology from Villanova University.
 She is an active member of Lambda Theta Alpha Latin Sorority, Inc. and a longtime DC resident living in Ward 1.

 Heidi Tseu joined Georgetown University in 2016 after serving in a variety of leadership positions with the Council of the District of Columbia.
 Tseu served as Legislative Committee Director for DC Council Chairman Phil Mendelson when he chaired the Committee on Public Safety and the Judiciary and later senior counsel to Councilmember Tommy Wells during his transition to chairing the Committee.
-She currently serves on the board of directors of the American Civil Liberties Union of the District of Columbia and the Consumer Advisory Council for the Georgetown University Center for Excellence in Developmental Disabilities.
+Heidi serves on the board of directors for ACLU-DC and the National ACLU, the executive advisory board for the Office of the State Superintendent of Education’s Career and Technical Education Network, the Uniform Law Commission as a DC Council appointee, and the Consumer Advisory Council for the Georgetown University Center for Excellence in Developmental Disabilities.

 Tseu is a graduate of Penn State and the American University School of Law.
 She lives in Washington, DC with her husband, two sons, and two dogs.